urbanspr1nter/nesthing/docs/PPU.md

 The approach I have described here is called *catch-up*.
 A good resource is to read up on emulator catch up from **NesDev**.
 See the discussion on [emulator catchup](https://wiki.nesdev.com/w/index.php/Catch-up).

-One temptation for an approach to emulate the CPU and PPU executing with each other is to write a multi-threaded emulator where the CPU and PPU are executed in 2 different threads at once, and access each other through calls.
+**Danger:** One temptation for an approach to emulate the CPU and PPU executing with each other is to write a multi-threaded emulator where the CPU and PPU are executed in 2 different threads at once, and access each other through calls.
 This is very complicated, and generally not a recommend approach at all.

 ## Synchronizing Execution